stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 All Stormpath SDKs (currently [Java](/java/product_guide), [Ruby](/ruby/product_guide), [PHP](/php/product_guide), and [Python](/python/product_guide)) use this more secure digest authentication so we recommend that you use the SDKs whenever possible.
 However, if we do not yet have an SDK for your programming language, you should use basic authentication over HTTPS.

 Finally, if you would like to use Stormpath digest authentication in a programming language that Stormpath does not yet support, you can attempt to port the algorithm to that language.
-You can try to replicate the algorithm and use Stormpath existing code as examples to help:
+You can try to replicate the algorithm and use Stormpath existing code as examples or the [documented algorithm](https://github.com/stormpath/stormpath-sdk-spec/blob/master/specifications/algorithms/sauthc1.md):

 * Java: [Sauthc1Signer](https://github.com/stormpath/stormpath-sdk-java/blob/master/impl/src/main/java/com/stormpath/sdk/impl/http/authc/Sauthc1Signer.java) (the **sign** method)
 * Ruby: [Sauthc1Signer](https://github.com/stormpath/stormpath-sdk-ruby/blob/master/lib/stormpath-sdk/http/authc/sauthc1_signer.rb) (the **sign_request** method)